-The successful mission is another feather in the cap of Musk and his company SpaceX, which has alreadyas part of NASA's Commercial Crew Program.
+The successful mission is another feather in the cap of Musk and his company SpaceX, which has already shuttled astronauts to the International Space Station as part of NASA's Commercial Crew Program.
 That initiative sees the space agency working with private companies to achieve NASA's stated goal of "safe, reliable and cost-effective access to and from the International Space Station and low-Earth orbit."

-In June, SpaceX signed a deal to reported $55 million price tag per seat).
-And in April, to provide the human landing system for the space agency's Artemis program.
-Artemis calls for putting the first woman and next man on the moon -- and eventually setting up sustainable exploration there.
-Knowledge gained from Artemis will be put to use in getting ready to .starting next year (at a
+In June, SpaceX signed a deal to send space tourists to the ISS starting next year (at a reported $55 million price tag per seat).
+And in April, NASA announced that it had selected SpaceX to provide the human landing system for the space agency's Artemis program.
+Artemis calls for putting the first woman and next man on the moon sometime soon -- and eventually setting up sustainable exploration there.
+Knowledge gained from Artemis will be put to use in getting ready to send astronauts to Mars.

 Read more: Why the SpaceX Inspiration4 mission matters to everyone